“Do you listen to music while journaling? Should you? Is it alright to?”

 The Oracle of Shuffle

-I’ve noticed throughout the years that the Universe (you can substitute God, Goddess, Allah etc. here if you like – it’s all the same shorthand to me) speaks to me through music.
+I’ve noticed throughout the years that the Universe speaks to me through music.
 Songs arrive with startling synchronicity when I need them most.
 I’ve had some of my most powerful and life-altering epiphanies during live shows.
-Early on, I must have held up my heaphones and told the Universe, “If you need to reach me, you know where to find me.”
+Early on, I held up my heaphones and told the Universe, “If you need to reach me, you know where to find me.”

-When I worked in Harvard Sq. in Cambridge, I often walked to and from the office.
+When I worked at Harvard, I often walked to and from the office in Cambridge.
 It was 40 minutes each way.
 During that time I got to know my music intimately, with no distractions.
 Just footfalls, fresh air and audible poetry.